SinglishWords/singlish-words-backend/cert-update-instructions.md

 3. Click on "My Certificates"
 4. Under nicknames, click on `singlishwords.nus.edu.sg`
     - If it cannot be found, you will need to go back to the All Certificates Dashboard and look in 'Certificates Expiring within 30 Days', then renew the certificate on NCertRequest before continuing
+    - The "Renew" button may not appear under "Actions".
+If so, you need to remove the installation first as this is an installation to a server which hosted in Cloud or outside NUS.
+If in doubt, email NUSITnCertRequestSupport@nus.edu.sg for assistance.
 5. Click on "Actions", the spanner icon in the top-right-hand corner.
 Click "Download".
+Be sure that you are downloading the renewed certificate (and not the original one).
 6. On the pop-up dialog box, ensure that the format is PEM (OpenSSL).
 7. Checkboxes for "Root Chain" and "Private Key" should already have been checked; if they are not, check them.
 Leave Chain Order as "End Entity First".
 8. The password fields are for you to set a password.
 Set a password different from other passwords used for the site.